 Real Estate Tech Startups

-Late-stage (Series D+) deals did not change significantly from 2016, accounting for 5% of deal share, while deals falling into our “Other” category (including private equity, corporate minority, and other venture capital rounds) increased from 16% to 25%.
+Late-stage (Series D+) deals did not change significantly from 2016, accounting for 5% of deal share, while deals falling into our “Other” category (including corporate minority, and other venture capital rounds) increased from 16% to 25%.

 Want more data on real estate tech companies?
 Log in to CB Insights or sign up for free below.